Recommended children's booklists sorted by age or topic

 Chapter book

 Street kid Scott jumps at the chance to be a Virtual Kombat gamer.
 If he can battle his way up the ranks, the ultimate prize will be his.
-But then his friend Kate goes missing in the battle arena, and Scott's dream turns into a nightmare ...
+But then his friend Kate goes missing in the battle arena, and Scott's dream turns into a nightmare.
 A sleek new edition of the first book in Bodyguard author Chris Bradford's action-packed dystopian trilogy.
-Particularly suitable for struggling reluctant or dyslexic readers aged 8+.
+Particularly formatted for dyslexic readers in KS2.

 Helen Harvey